rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Update POST route handler to add 0 likes to the blog.
 Add request for creating blog with out likes property in route of the project.
 Verify that the test is passing appropriately.
+Exercise 4.12
+Write test to verify a blog without title and url is not added.
+Write test to verify a blog without title is not added.
+Write test to verify a blog without url is not added.
+Make author requirement in blog schema optional.
+Verify the tests are passing as required.

 UPDATE 14 JULY 2023 12:47